ziihan/Langevin_Dynamics_SALR/README.md

 Acknowledgements
 The code was written by Zihan Tan with contributions from collaborators Vania Calandrini, Jan K.G.
 Dhont, and Gerhard Nägele.

+## Cluster analysis scripts for computing:
+cluster size distribution (CSD), coordination number (z_b) and its distribution, local hexagonal order parameter |q_6^2| and its distribution and average.